node-migrator-bot/Q-Oper8/README.md

 	   Results: method completed for 10372 at 09:40:07

-You should also have seen a flurry of activity in the Node.js console, because the *trace* flag in threads has been set to *true*.
+You should also have seen a flurry of activity in the Node.js console, because the *trace* flag in *Q-Oper8* has been set to *true*.

-The key lines that made it all burst into life are in *webthreads.js*:
+The key lines that made it all burst into life are in *webQOper8.js*:

        // *********Example use of threaded action ********

        if (uri.indexOf('/test/') !== -1) {
          var action = {query: urlObj.query};
          var requestObj = {action: action, request: request, response: response, urlObj: urlObj};
-         threads.addToQueue(requestObj, handler);
+         qoper8.addToQueue(requestObj, handler);
        }

        // **************************************************

-ie the request was added to the *threads* queue when you sent the URL.
-The request was then processed by the *actionMethod* in one of the running instances of *threadsChildProcess.js* and the HTML response was generated by the *handler* function in *webthreads.js*
+ie the request was added to the *Q-Oper8* queue when you sent the URL.
+The request was then processed by the *actionMethod* in one of the running instances of *qoper8ChildProcess.js* and the HTML response was generated by the *handler* function in *webQOper8.js*

 Now try it out with your own applications!